Why You Need a Car Accident Lawyer

 There is not a general retainer standard for personal injury lawyers.
 However, in many personal injury cases, a lawyer will represent a client on a contingency basis.
 If this is the case, the client pays nothing until a settlement has been reached with the defendant, at which time the lawyer receives a previously agreed-upon percentage and/or amount of the total compensation dollars.

-How do I find a good personal injury lawyer in Tennessee?
+How do I find a good car accident lawyer in Tennessee?

 You want someone with a history of representing personal injury clients.
 John R. Colvin has nearly two decades of experience, helping people injured in accidents, and their families, get the compensation they need to move on with their lives in the best way possible.